sebastianromerocruz/CS-3113-Intro-To-Game-Programming/lectures/01-introduction/README.md

 <a id="3-2"></a>

-## `initialise`
+### `initialise`

 The first function we find in our `main` is that of `initialise`.
 As previously alluded to, this function takes care of a lot of the "housecleaning" necessary for your game to run smoothly.
 In general, this will involve the following:

-1. **Initialising a window**.
+1. **Initialising a window and OpenGL context**.
 I mean this literally, too.
 Computers don't just generate windows just because we click on icons.
 We have to _tell_ our operating system, and our graphics card by extension, to dedicate a portion our the screen to what we want to display.
 In raylib, this is relatively simple, using the following line:
     ```cpp
     InitWindow(
         SCREEN_WIDTH,   // in pixels